-While the Deering Banjo Company started in 1975 with the professional level banjos, it was always in Greg Deering’s mind to make a great introductory level model that would make it easier for hopeful banjo lovers to learn to play the banjo.
+While the Deering Banjo Company started in 1975 with professional level banjos, it was always Greg's mission to make a great introductory level model that would make it easier for hopeful banjo lovers to learn to play the banjo.
 The reality of this dream would not happen until 1996.

 It was in the heartland of America, Winfield, KS, that Greg and Janet Deering introduced the first openback Goodtime banjo at the Walnut Valley Festival.
 Handing this light weight, natural finished blonde maple banjo to folks Greg and Janet Deering heard time and again how much they enjoyed it’s naturally bright tone and light weight.
 One player commented, “I could have a really good time with this banjo.”
 And thus the Goodtime banjo got its name!
 After 20 years, folks are still having a very good time with the most popular quality American made banjo in the world, the Goodtime!

 The banjo players themselves have always been the most important “ingredient” in the life of the Goodtime banjos.
 It was the customer who dubbed the wave shaped peghead profile the “Gumby” peghead, after the little green cartoon character of our childhood.
-In those days, it came with a mutli-ply birch/maple rim, black dots for fingerboard markers, light gauge strings, top frosted head and white button tuners.
+In those days, it came with a mutli-ply birch/maple rim, black dots for fingerboard markers, light gauge strings, top frosted head and open gear tuners with white plastic buttons.
 Many of you may own a “vintage” Goodtime banjo that looks just like that…I know I do!
 And it still sounds sweet and plays with ease after many years of playing it.

 And it is really because of our customers and Greg Deering’s willingness to answer their wishes that the Goodtime line grew from just the little openback that he planned to now over 45 variations of Goodtime banjos!
-While today’s natural finish maple models have hardwood bow tie inlays, improved silver guitar tuners, a violin grade 3-ply rims, they still have frosted top heads and light gauge strings and carry a sweet, warm, sparkling tone.
+While today’s natural finish maple models have hardwood bow tie inlays, improved sealed, guitar tuners, and a 3-ply violin grade maple rim, they still have frosted top heads and light gauge strings and carry a sweet, warm, sparkling tone.